As seen in:

 You need proven and quantifiable problem-solving abilities to convince hiring managers that you’re the solution to their problems.

-So let’s see the problem-solving skills examples that you could put on your CV:
+Below, you can find the top 9 problem-solving skills examples to put on your CV:

 Without solid research and preparation, you could be focusing on the wrong issue.
 A consistent research method will ensure that you’re working on the right problem with the maximum knowledge and resources.